 "I'm surprised Harry is still famous," Dr. Watson remarked.
 "I mean, the whole vanquishing evil Dark Lord at the height of his powers is pretty darn fame worthy, yeah, but it's been ten years.
-Harry hasn't been around to fuel the rumor mill or the gutter press for that long."
+Harry hasn't been around to fuel the rumour mill or the gutter press for that long."
 A pause.
 "Do you magic folk have gutter press?"

-"I subscribe to the theory that Muggle-borns receive their magic through their squib ancestors, non-magical children born from magical parents," Albus said, answering in order.
+"I subscribe to the theory that Muggle-borns receive their magic through their Squib ancestors, non-magical children born from magical parents," Albus said, answering in order.
 "And you must understand: Voldemort was active for no less than forty years, ten of which his influence was felt all across Magical Europe.
 So his destruction was an historic moment, and Harry's contribution was comparable to that of famous war heroes.
 And yes, John, we do have tabloids.
-In fact," he chuckled a bit, "Most things in your world you will find its equivalent in ours.
+In fact," he chuckled a bit, "most things in your world you will find its equivalent in ours.
 Except the Internet—I don't think we have that yet!"

 "Oh," said Dr. Watson, taken aback.
 "Okay.
 So you don't have magical Internet?
 Shame."

 "Oh, I don't know," Harry said shyly.
 "Sherlock tried to teach me computer programming, but … Well, I'm like John.
-Anything more than browsing and media and word, something inside me just dies."
+Anything more than browsing and media and Word, something inside me just dies."

 "Alas," said Albus, regretfully.
 "But there's still hope.
 The magical solution may be completely different after all."